Ballylumford Dolmen

-Ballylumford Dolmen is a dolmen in County Antrim, Northern Ireland.
+The Ballylumford Dolmen is a dolmen in County Antrim, Northern Ireland.
 It is near the north-west tip of the Islandmagee peninsula by Ballylumford power station.
-Known locally as the "Druid's Altar", it could be 4000 years old, or the remains of an even earlier passage grave.
+Known locally as the "Druid's Altar", it could be 4,000 years old, or the remains of an even earlier passage grave.
 The dolmen consists of four upright stones, with a heavy capstone and a fallenstone within the structure.
 This may have been put there to block the entrance to the tomb.
 The dolmen is in the front garden of a house.
-A wall plaque at the site describes the dolmen as a single chambered grave erected about 2000-1600 BC.
+A wall plaque at the site describes the dolmen as a single chambered grave erected around 2000-1600 BC.
 Local finds indicate occupation of the neighbourhood during the Bronze Age.

-View of the dolmen prior to 1914.